0xF4D3C0D3/0xF4D3C0D3.github.io/_posts/2020/2020-04-06-If-Clauses.md

 > All sentences are from the internet, I'll notate its reference below.

 # Type 0
-{% highlight %}
+{% highlight text %}
-1. If it rains, the ground gets wet.d
+1. If it rains, the ground gets wet.
 {% endhighlight %}

 # Type 1